Welcome to Aberdeen for a Fairer World.

 - focusing on the recently-launched Global Goals for Sustainable Development, which aim to end extreme poverty, fight inequality & injustice and fix climate change between 2015 and 2030.

-Located at the foot of Queen Street, next to the Lemon Tree, our office offers advice, training facilities and an extensive resource library which is free to teachers, schools and the wider community.
+Located on the second floor of the Girlguiding Aberdeen building, 45 Victoria Street AB10 1UX, our office offers advice, training facilities and a small resource library which is free to teachers, schools and the wider community.

 Opportunities are available for volunteers